Apple’s IDFA gift: More time to prepare for SKAdNetwork (so don’t waste it!)

 Now is your opportunity to take advantage of that time … to dot all your I’s and cross all your T’s.

 One other note: there are not a lot of details in Apple’s announcement.
-Even though IDFA is available without consent in iOS 14 Beta 7, the announcement doesn’t say explicitly that the IDFA will remain available without consent, or that fingerprinting is still allowed.
+Even though IDFA is available without consent in iOS 14 Beta 7, the announcement doesn’t say explicitly that the IDFA will remain available without consent.

 So apply a bit of caution.
 This is not a business-as-usual announcement.
 This is a ready-set not-quite-go.
 But the “go” is coming soon.